zeyadsalah22/Design-Patterns/README.md

     - **Explanation**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
     - **Main Points**:
          - Use it when your code needs to work with various families of related products.
-         - Many designs start with the factory pattern and then evolve to th ABstract factory pattern.
+         - Many designs start with the factory pattern and then evolve to th Abstract factory pattern.
          - Follows the open_closed and single responsibility principles.
          - Centralizes the product creation code in one place in the program.
     - **Components**: